Gavin Lux hits 1st grand slam, Dodgers top Arizona 9-1

 After a 13-2 start to the season that was followed by a three-week slump, the defending World Series champions are dominating again with just one loss on their nine-game homestand, scoring 43 runs in seven games while getting a series of impressive starts from their rotation.

 Urías (6-1) retired 13 straight batters from the second inning until the seventh.
-The Dodgers’ World Series-clinching hero is off to an outstanding start in LA’s rotation, and he yielded two runs on five hits with 14 strikeouts over 13 2/3 innings in his two starts on this homestand.
+The Dodgers’ World Series-clinching hero is off to an outstanding start in LA’s rotation, and he yielded two runs and five hits with 14 strikeouts over 13 2/3 innings in his two starts on this homestand.

+Nick Ahmed had an RBI double for the injury-depleted Diamondbacks, who have lost six of seven after dropping the first two in this four-game set.
+Arizona has 11 hits and two runs in its last three games.

-Corbin Martin (0-1) yielded four hits, four walks and three runs over five innings in his Arizona debut and his first major league start in just under two years.
+Corbin Martin (0-1) yielded four hits, four walks and three runs over five innings in his Arizona debut, his first major league start in just under two years and his first since undergoing Tommy John surgery shortly before the Astros traded him to the Diamondbacks in July 2019.

+“It’s been a long road, and something I’ve been working really hard to get back to, and I’m just glad they had faith in me,” said Martin, who came up from Triple-A Reno to make the start.
+“The last time I was in LA, I was actually getting the surgery.”

-The former Astros starter was the Diamondbacks’ most important return when they traded Zack Greinke to Houston in July 2019, and he got back to the big leagues due to Arizona’s rash of pitching injuries.
+Martin was the Diamondbacks’ most important return when they traded Zack Greinke to Houston, and he finally got back to the big leagues due to Arizona’s rash of pitching injuries.
+Aside from Betts’ homer on his second pitch and Taylor’s shot in the fifth, Martin was solid.

-Betts sent Martin’s second pitch into the left-field bleachers for the 24th leadoff homer of his career — his second this season and the fourth in his 90 regular-season games for the Dodgers.

-Both pitchers were in control until the fifth, when Martin yielded a single to Max Muncy and Taylor followed with his first homer since April 25.
+“At a moment’s notice, I thought Corbin Martin came in here and did a fantastic job on a big stage,” Arizona manager Torey Lovullo said.
+“He handled it so well.
+If we would have scored some runs for him, it would have been different.”

 ROYAL ALBERT HBP

 Albert Pujols went 0 for 3 in his second game with the Dodgers, but the slugger drove in his second run for his new team when he was hit by a pitch in the seventh with the bases loaded.
-Pujols’ 2,114 RBIs are the second-most in baseball history since it became an official stat.

 YOSHI’S STORY